EasyEngine/docs/handbook/wp-cli.md

 ## WP-CLI as a CLI framework

-Back when the development of EasyEngine v4 hadn't started, and we had already decided to move away for python and towards PHP, we were looking at how CLI apps were made in PHP and which framework to build v4.
-We evaluated many options like symphony console, laravel, lumen and wp-cli.
+Back when the development of EasyEngine v4 hadn't started, we had already decided to move away from Python and towards PHP.
+At that time, we were looking at how CLI apps were made in PHP and which framework to build v4 on.
+We evaluated many options like Symphony Console, Laravel, Lumen and wp-cli.
 Out of all these, the one that fit our needs best was wp-cli.

 Here are things we liked about it -
  * Community familiarity
  * Commands in separate repository
- * Help/Documentation generation directly from code docblocks
+ * Managing documentation is easy
  * Extensible